 Olney Christian School has a zero tolerance policy for any type of inappropriate use of technology which will negatively impact the culture of the school.
-For example, texting of hurtful, unkind messages, cyberbullying by text or social media (example: Facebook, Instagram, Twitter, Snapchat).
+For example, texting of hurtful, unkind messages, cyberbullying by text or social media (example: Facebook, Instagram, Twitter, Snapchat), even if this occurs outside of school.
 Parents are responsible for monitoring their child's use of technology, including smartphones, tablets, computers, etc. outside of school including while the student is riding the bus.
 This is considered a category 3 discipline offense.